-For the sixth year of sampling, macroinvertebrates were sampled from these five sites on the lower Clackamas River on September 20, 2022.
+For this seventh year of sampling, macroinvertebrates were sampled from these five sites on the lower Clackamas River on September 22, 2023.
 Macroinvertebrate sample collection, physical habitat assessment, and water quality sampling were performed as described below.

 Physical Habitat Assessment